Glen Suitor: Football career

 In 1984, Suitor was drafted out of Simon Fraser University into the CFL with the 10th pick overall by the Saskatchewan Roughriders.
 In his 11-year career, Suitor was a three-time CFL All-Star (1991–93) and a four-time Western All-Star (1989, 1990, 1992, 1993).
 He won the Grey Cup with Saskatchewan in 1989 (and was the holder on the game-winning field goal).
 He ranks among the CFL all-time leaders in interceptions with 51.

 Broadcast career

 Suitor began his broadcasting career while still playing with the Roughriders, when he became the sports director and morning co-host with CJME-AM radio and CIZL-FM from 1991-93.

 After joining the TSN broadcast booth as a guest analyst for the 1994 Grey Cup, Suitor retired from the CFL prior to the 1995 season, and joined TSN as a full-time television game analyst, alongside Gord Miller.
 Suitor currently works as the lead game analyst on CFL on TSN, first alongside John Wells, then alongside Chris Cuthbert, and Rod Black.
 Suitor is currently paired alongside Rod Smith.

-Suitor is also featured contributor to The Sports Cage, which is a daily sports show that airs from 4 to 6:30 p.m. on 620 CKRM in Regina.
-The show is hosted by Michael Ball.
+Suitor is also featured contributor to The SportsCage, which is a daily sports show that airs from 3 to 6:00 p.m. on 620 CKRM in Regina.